fabiochiusano/Awesome-AI-News/README.md

 Topics and sentiment have been assigned by AI, so there may be errors there.
 Summaries are AI-generated too but they have been manually proofread and fixed.

+All the news and their classifications can be found in the `articles.json` file.

 _Want to stay updated on generative AI news?_
 - _[Follow me on Medium](https://medium.com/@chiusanofabio94) to see my weekly AI news posts, covering guides and papers as well.
 You can also receive them via email._
 - _[Follow NLPlanet on LinkedIn](https://www.linkedin.com/company/nlplanet) to see daily news and research directly in your LinkedIn feed._